Only a Genius Can Solve This Quiz of Random Facts

 You did well, but there’s always more to learn.
 Your curiosity and willingness to challenge yourself are commendable.
 Keep exploring, studying, and pushing your intellectual limits.
 You’re on the right path to becoming a trivia expert!
 Keep going and you’ll get there!

 #2.
-What is the tallest mammal in the world?
+What is the only mammal capable of true flight?

 You May Also Like